kayfuku/Backend-APIs-Flask-SQLAlchemy/README.md

     ```

 2. **Create Local Database**
-    Create a local database and set the database URI to an environment variable `DATABASE_URL` in setup.sh.
+    Create a local database and set the database URI to the environment variable `DATABASE_URL` in `setup.sh`.

 3. **Export Environment Variables**
     ```